Book a Consultation Students Corner

 • Visa (J-1 or F-1 visa, approx. €350 including fees and SEVIS fee).

-• International health insurance for the US stay (approx. €60–90 per month).
+• International health insurance for the US stay (approx. €60–90 per month — F1 program only; the J1 program already includes a local health insurance).

 • Pocket money for personal expenses, activities, souvenirs (recommendation: €200–400 per month).